1tchy/opentripplanner-docker-ch/README.md

-# OpenTripPlanner Docker for Berlin/Brandenburg
+# OpenTripPlanner Docker for Switzerland

 ## Run OpenTripPlanner with docker-compose